lgw2/lgw2.github.io/_teaching/csci246-fall-2023/syllabus.md

 You will be graded on the following:
 * 11 homework assignments (lowest score dropped): 50%
 * 3 quizzes (including final): 40%
-* In-class assignments (1 point for particpating in each one, for up to 10 points total; there will be at least 15 total): 10%
+* In-class assignments (1 point for participating in each one, for up to 10 points total; there will be at least 15 total): 10%

 After any curving, your grade will be determined by your total score as follows: